spynix/sui/README.md

 ##Dependancies

-Right now the only dependancy is jQuery.
+The first dependancy is jQuery.
 This is not really in line with the ideology, so future expansion to remove all jQuery usage is in the cards.
 For now I'm going to give in and make use of it for expediency.

+The next dependancy is Font Awesome.
+This dependancy only applies if you want to use icons in the toolbar component.
+It shouldn't be too difficult to rip it out and set up some iconography via images though.

 You could call Require a pseudo-dependancy I suppose, but you can rip out the modules and assign to variables explicitly and forego the entire AMD stuff.